+With over 100,000 hours in sales and counting, my adventures in radio remain the most memorable.
 You can take the boy outta radio but you can't take radio outta the boy.
-Broadcasters and businesses seeking help with sales, promotion, streaming, and/or sales training are encouraged to call.
-The request lines are open!
+Let’s talk radio.
+Broadcasters and/or businesses planning shenanigans in radio advertising, promotion, streaming, and/or sales training are encouraged to call.
+The request lines are open

 --